esraaeleraky/Olist-E-Commerce-Analysis-ITI-Graduation-Project/README.md

 ## 📝 Note

 Feel free to explore the project and its contents.
-We hope it serves as a helpful reference for trainees or anyone interested in building end-to-end BI solutions.
+We hope it serves as a helpful reference for anyone interested in building end-to-end BI solutions.